open5e/open5e/source/monsters/tome-of-beasts/G/smaragdine-golem.rst

 than the golem takes 7 (2d6) lightning damage per level of the absorbed spell, or half damage with a successful DC 18 Dexterity saving throw.
-Creatures that fail the saving throw are also blinded until the end of the golem’s next turn.
+Creatures that fail the saving throw are also :ref:`srd:blinded` until the end of the golem’s next turn.